Chem281Materials/2-1_cmake_exe/README.md

 Eigen::Map<Eigen::VectorXd> eigen_vector(std_vector.data(), std_vector.size());
 ```

 4. Create a GitHub Actions job that links your code against BLAS and runs the code.
-You can run this calculation within a Docker container or directly on the GitHub runner (your choice).
+You can run this calculation within a container or directly on the GitHub runner (your choice).
 5. Create another GitHub Actions job that links your code against Eigen and runs the code.
-You can run this calculation within a Docker container or directly on the GitHub runner (your choice).
+You can run this calculation within a container or directly on the GitHub runner (your choice).